 For more information visit www.titanicexperiencecobh.ie/

-Portal tombs (sometimes referred to as dolmens) are megalithic monuments which take their name from the two large upright stones which form an entrance or ‘portal’ to the chamber of the tomb.
+Portal tombs (sometimes referred to as dolmens) are megalithic monuments that take their name from the two large upright stones which form an entrance or ‘portal’ to the chamber of the tomb.
 The monuments are generally of a simple rectangular plan with a chamber formed by upright stones and the two portals.

 Nearly submerged by the tidal waters of Cork Harbor’s Saleen Creek, the Rostellan Dolmen (portal tomb) is the only example of such a Leaba Dhiarmada agus Gráinne (Diarmuid and Gráinne’s Bed) in Ireland to wear a garland of seaweed.
 It is also unique in that it opens to the east, rather than facing the setting sun, as does the normal, land-locked portal tomb.

 Fota House was designed by 19th-century architects Richard and William Morrison.
 Fota House offers visitors an intimate look at how life was lived in the past, whether as a servant or as a member of the gentry.
 You can also visit the fascinating award-winning Victorian Working Garden which has been brought back to life.
 This includes the beautiful orchard, pit houses and working glasshouses.

 The Victorian Working Garden is open Monday – Friday and most Sundays from March to September where you can wander about and take it all in.